anapeykova/GATE-intersection-trajectories/README.md

 1. First, complete trajectories are filtered out.
 2. Then, the trajectories are classified using a pre-trained RNN model.
 3. `report.py` takes the predictions from the RNN model and gives the number of vehicles which took certain paths.
 The results are printed out in terminal and visualized in a `folium` heatmap (opened as html in browser).
+See sample output <a href="https://github.com/anapeykova/GATE-intersection-trajectories/maps/kmedoids_clusters_folium.html">here</a>.

-### Use
+#### Use
 1. Navigate to traffic_flow_report/
 2. Run the report script with a .csv file as an argument (`sample.csv` file available)